 Chlamydia is one of the most common sexually transmitted diseases, especially among people under 25.
 It is spread through vaginal intercourse, anal intercourse and oral sex.
-Chlamydia trachomatis is spread “fluid to fluid”, meaning an infected person’s secretions need to come in contact with the mucous membranes or blood stream of another: this means you can contract Chlamydia without penetration.
+Chlamydia trachomatis is an infection that is spread “fluid to fluid”, meaning an infected person’s secretions need to come in contact with the mucous membranes or blood stream of another: this means you can contract Chlamydia without penetration.
 This disease can also be transmitted from mother to baby during childbirth.
 Since most people infected with Chlamydia have no symptoms, it is called the “Silent Disease.”
 The lack of symptoms of a Chlamydia infection not only causes a delay in treatment, but also makes it easier for the disease to spread.
 Fortunately, after it is detected through a standard STD test done at an Obria clinic in Southern California, there is treatment for Chlamydia with a simple, one-time dose of prescription antibiotics.

 Chlamydia’s main dangers stem from this fact that it is such a “quiet” disease.
 Left untreated, Chlamydia can spread into the uterus and adversely affect a woman’s sexual health: in the uterus it can cause Pelvic Inflammatory Disease (PID) and damage a woman’s reproductive organs, especially the fallopian tubes, which carry the egg from the ovaries to the uterus.
 This could cause infertility problems and/or ectopic pregnancies.
-When PID is caused by a Chlamydial infection, a woman may be more likely to experience only mild symptoms even when serious damage is being done to her reproductive organs.
-Because of its vague symptoms, PID often goes unrecognized by women and their healthcare providers.
-Women who have symptoms of PID most commonly have lower abdominal pain.
+When PID is caused by a Chlamydial infection, a woman may be more likely to experience only mild symptoms of the disease even when serious damage is being done to her reproductive organs.
+Because of its vague symptoms, the infection often goes unrecognized by women and their healthcare providers.
+Women who do have symptoms of PID most commonly have lower abdominal pain.
 Other signs and symptoms include fever, unusual vaginal discharge that may have a foul odor, painful intercourse, painful urination, irregular menstrual bleeding, and pain in the right upper abdomen (rare).

 If symptoms are present, the symptoms of Chlamydia in women are: